Triaging Content Localization Issues

 Project board overview

-General contributors do not have access to add/delete labels, or move issues between columns/statuses.
+General contributors do not have access to add/delete custom fields, or move issues between columns/statuses.
 Translation Coordinators need to check each issue and manually move them between statuses on behalf of contributors.

-Next destination“Translation in Progress” column.“Translation in Progress” column.“Awaiting Review” column.“Published or Closed” column.
+Next destination“Translation in Progress” column.“Awaiting Review” column.“Preparing to Publish” column.“Published or Closed” column.“Translation in Progress” column.

 The project board also has filters created for each locale.
-These give an overview of all issues that have a locale label added to them.
+These give an overview of all issues that have a locale custom field added to them.

 Screenshot of the LearnWP Content - Localization GitHbu project board.
 The five statuses are highlighted red, and the filtered views for each locale are highlighted blue.

-Labels and filtered views are created for new locales when the first GItHub issue is submitted for that locale.
+Custom fields and filtered views are created for new locales when the first GItHub issue is submitted for that locale.
 Translation Coordinators familiar with GitHub are welcome to make these.
-But if you’d like assistance, feel free to reach out to Faculty Administrators to create these on your behalf.

 Triage tasks